 Of course, this money wasn’t intended to permanently sit as a figure on a character sheet.
 Dave Arneson and Gary Gygax both planned their campaigns (Blackmoor and Greyhawk, respectively) such that the endgame involved becoming leaders of massive armies that would be played out with the original tabletop army battle rules that had led to the creation of D&D. And such leaders need coin to build fortresses, raise armies, amass fleets, et cetera.
 The original rules included prices for such massive investments like castles and ships, as well as to hire the men-at-arms to put in them.

 As might be expected, in subsequent editions, gold rewards were slightly scaled back.
 But more significantly, we got bigger gold sinks.
 Much bigger gold sinks.
-In particular, the rules for magic item creation, which Gygax envisioned as an activity solely for high-level character, were expanded to the point that characters would constantly be dumping the wealth of a small city into crafting some new sword or wand.
+In particular, the rules for magic item creation, which Gygax had envisioned as an activity solely for high-level characters (ideally as a hobby picked up in retirement), were expanded to the point that characters would constantly be dumping the wealth of a small city into crafting some new sword or wand.
 This, of course, led to a proliferation of magic items, meaning that they became less wondrous and more like commodities, much to the chagrin of many players.

 To combat this, Fifth Edition went back to the drawing board with magic items, with new rules for their creation and a deliberate attempt to curb the so-called ‘magic item economy’.
 But by minimizing such a significant gold sink, many parties now don’t have too much to spend it on, meaning that Dungeon Masters are often asking their peers whether they’re doing something wrong, and if anyone can offer guidance on an appropriate amount of gold to give out.